SamyAbisaleh/Interactive-Lab-Hub/Lab-7/readme.md

 **Look at the code.
 What interface does the Pi use to communicate with the Arduino when the code is running?**

 * The Pi uses the html client to communicate with the Arduino.
 When the Button on the html page is pressed then the Pi will do ser.write(b'H') making the Led turn on.
+In other words, they are both using the serial port to communicate.

 **What messages are sent from the Pi to the Arduino? **